malaykhakhar/markTwo/README.md

 # FRIENDS QUIZ

-Created a quiz on the TV show FRIENDS through CLI with 3 different levels and scoring pattern.
+Created a NodeJS CLI quiz app on the TV show FRIENDS through CLI with 3 different levels and scoring pattern

-# Installation
+## NPM Libraries used:

-Download the files and upload on replit.com
+1. readline-sync